 Got quite friendly with the foreman Arthur Wix, used to call him Stuart in those days, and another chap called Jack Lynn, who lived with foreman, his lodger, who was a great character, he was a tractor driver.
 So we got on well together and they sort of kept me busy, jobs for me all through that winter.
 Then the next April, Mr Overman, on one of his visits said Mr Platten was going to finish at the end of April, Finish and I was to take over.
 That was all a bit, a bolt in the blue really because I’d no idea that he was.
 Mr Platten hadn’t said a word to me that he was going to retire.
 So it was, dropped in at the deep end then completely.
 The 1st of May 1960, I was in sole charge of this, just over 1,060 acre farm.

-No I was 23 then, no I was 21 then, on the farm.
+I was 21 then, on the farm.
 It was a very traditional farm, much more so than the farms in the area really because Mr Platten, being more or less left to get on with it and he was an old fashioned boy.
-There were 2 teams of horses, team for four horses, 2 teams of 2 horsemen look after them.
+There were two teams of horses, team for four horses, two teams of two horsemen look after them.
 They used to plough with the horses still.
 Do a lot of the carting with the horses, cart the sugar beet off the fields.
 The sugarbeet used to just be lifted by hand but they used to be told not to top, so you’d maybe ploughed out of the ground with a Guyco, it was called the machine.
-It took 2 rows, lifted them and then you had to go along and lift up the tops, hit them together to knock the soil off and then to chop the tops off with a knife.
+It took two rows, lifted them and then you had to go along and lift up the tops, hit them together to knock the soil off and then to chop the tops off with a knife.
 Then throw them into a heap and then that heap had to be forked into a cart.
 The cart went to the end of the field, made a heap and then they had to be loaded up on to a lorry to take to the sugar beet factory, it was all very laborious.
 There was a steam engine on the farm and a thrashing machine.
 In that first winter there were still stacks made, so some of the corn was cut with a binder and there were stacks made.
-In that first winter I was there, we thrashed these stacks of oats and beans with the thrashing drum, steam engines, which was completely new to me and Also with the horses, I hadn’t worked with horses.
-Although I didn’t actually work with them but to even be on afarm where there were horses was quite, surprise but anyway.
+In that first winter I was there, we thrashed these stacks of oats and beans with the thrashing drum, steam engines, which was completely new to me.
+I hadn’t worked with horses.
+Although I didn’t actually work with them but to even be on a farm where there were horses was quite a surprise but anyway.

-Yes, most of them yeah, they had some tractors but they were all quite old tractors.
-The first winter I was there, they did buy 2 new tractors, they were just to be used for the fieldwork.
+Most had some tractors but they were all quite old ones.
+The first winter I was there, they did buy two new tractors, they were just to be used for the fieldwork.
 They had steel wheels on, spud wheels used to call them, so you couldn’t go on the roads with them.
 They were left in a barn up on the fields and they just drive ‘em out from the barn every day, so they didn’t help with carting on the roads at all.
-But that was all they were intended to do was to just do the ploughing really and any other field work with drilling and harrowing, That sort of thing.
+But that was all they were intended to do was to just do the ploughing really and any other field work with drilling and harrowing, that sort of thing.